ebukaracer/UnityMaterialSymbols/README.md

 Locate the `Config Asset` under `Packages > MaterialSymbols > Resources > MaterialSymbolConfig` to edit certain fields such as the location to store the generated symbol images and so on.
 Assuming the fields are greyed out(non-editable), then enable `Debug` mode while the asset is focused in the inspector, then switch back to `Normal` mode.
 The non-editable fields will become editable afterward.

+To remove this package, navigate to: `Racer > Google > Remove Package`
 ## Credits
 This project was created by Conrado (https://github.com/convalise) as an improvement of the deprecated [Unity Material Icons](https://github.com/convalise/unity-material-icons).